-39. To this end, next steps will comprise: (i) the preparation of a new five-year Action Plan, implemented via annual Programmes of Activities; and (ii) the use of metrics for evaluation and reporting including the development of KPIs based on KPIs used in the context of Vision 2020.
+39. To this end, next steps will comprise: (i) the preparation of a new five-year Action Plan, implemented via annual Programmes of Activities; and (ii) the use of metrics for evaluation and reporting including the development of KPIs.
 The new Action Plan and the first Programme of Activities under the revised strategy, shall be developed during coffee year 2016/17.